Moh-Sad/CSEC-ASTU-Full-Stack-BootCamp/README.md

 ---

+## Day 3: HTML, CSS, Flexbox, and Grid

+On Day 3, we learned about the **basics of HTML and CSS**, their definitions, structure, and use.
+Here's a quick summary:
+- **HTML**: The standard language for creating web pages, defining their structure and content.
+- **CSS**: Used for styling HTML elements, making web pages visually appealing.

+### Key Topics:
+- **Flexbox and Grid**: Techniques for creating flexible and responsive layouts.
+- **Responsive Design**: Ensuring websites look good and function well on various devices and screen sizes.

+We also solved **practice exercises** to strengthen our understanding of these concepts.

+---

 Stay tuned for more updates as I continue exploring Full-Stack Development in the BootCamp!